Coalition of nonprofits aims to ensure every Nebraskan is counted in the census

 Rapids attract visitors to the Niobrara River's Rocky Ford area.
 Only a fraction of segments of rivers in the United States are able to be designated under the National Wild & Scenic Rivers System - the 76-mile stretch near Valentine qualifies by being a free-flowing segment with accessible undeveloped shoreline and clean or managed water.
 Rocky Ford, a popular take-out site for canoes and float trips, is privately owned, but past negotiations have considered turning it over to the federal government to ensure continued public access.

-Members of the University of Nebraska at Lincoln Wildlife Club take canoes and kayaks out on the Niobrara River.
+Members of the University of Nebraska-Lincoln Wildlife Club take canoes and kayaks out on the Niobrara River.

 AGATE FOSSIL BEDS NATIONAL MONUMENT